shmz/memo/_posts/2021-12-28-ArtificialIntelligence.md

 35. Harley-Davidson: Using Artificial Intelligence To Increase Sales
 36. Hopper: Using Artificial Intelligence To Travel For Less
 37. Infervision: Using Artificial Intelligence To Detect Cancer And Strokes
+38. Mastercard: Using Artificial Intelligence To Cut Down The "False Declines" That Cost Businesses Billions Each Year
 39. Salesforce: How Artificial Intelligence Helps Businesses Understand Their Customers
 40. Uber: Using Artificial Intelligence To Do Everything
 41. BMW: Using Artificial Intelligence To Build And Drive The Cars Of Tomorrow